 Source: SQN Banking Systems

-SQN Banking Systems, a leading provider of integrated fraud detection and process improvement products for the financial industry, announced the enhancement of SENTRY: SigCheck.
+SQN Banking Systems, a leading provider of integrated fraud detection and process improvement products for the financial industry, announced the successful integration of SENTRY: Signature at Labe Bank in Chicago.